 Crash data indicates the vast majority of CMV related crashes are caused by driver error, not mechanical related issues identified by a Level 1 inspection.
-A review of post crash inspections conducted in 2017 indicated less than 12% of those crashes were caused by defective equipment.
-Therefore, the MCSU does not plan to achieve the Level I recommended goal identified in the MCSAP Comprehensive Policy.
+A review of post crash inspections conducted in 2018 indicated less than 12% of those crashes were caused by defective equipment.
+Therefore, the MCSU does not plan to achieve the Level I recommended goal identified in the MCSAP Comprehensive Policy but to continue to work towards achieving the goal of 25% Level 1 inspections.

-Currently ALEA is staffed with 63 personnel certified to conduct Level 1 inspections.
-In FY 2018, those personnel certified to conduct Level 1 inspections conducted a total of 26,797 inspections.
-Of those inspections, 3,622 were Level 1 (snapshot GOTHAM-07/10/2018).
+Currently ALEA is staffed with 67 personnel certified to conduct Level 1 inspections, however only 45 MCSU funded personnel are allocated for full time inspection.
+In FY 2019, those personnel certified to conduct Level 1 inspections conducted a total of 36,146 inspections.
+Of those inspections, 4,370 were Level 1 (snapshot GOTHAM-06/08/2020).
 MCSU is currently exploring ways to increase the percentage of Level 1 inspections conducted when faced with limited access throughout the state to fixed locations as well as a limited number of Level 1 certified inspectors.
+MCSU has increased it's percentage of Level I inspections each year towards FMCSA's recommended percentage of 25%.